What is Pi?

 How to Celebrate Pi Day

 Eat Pie – Even though National Pie Day is January 23, we enjoy the excuse to eat pie any chance we get, and Pi Day is cause for celebration.
-Check out our Pie Finder to find a Tippin’s pie near you, ship yourself or a friend a Tippin’s pie, or bake a pie with one of our pinned recipes.
+Any holiday that combines math with something as delicious as pie is high on our list.
+Check our Pie Finder to find Tippin’s pies near you or bake a pie with one of our pinned recipes.

 Find the Pi of Pie – A great way to explain pi to someone is with pie.
 Get a piece of string or yarn and measure around the pie.
 Then take a ruler and measure the string (circumference).
 Then measure the length across the pie through the center (diameter).
 Now divide the circumference by the diameter.
 You should get 3.14.

 Celebrate Pi Day with Tippin’s at Science City – We love interacting with our hometown community.
-This year, we will be at Science City measuring and eating pies.
+This year, we will be at Science City learning about pi and eating pie.
 Join us at Union Station in Kansas City on March 14 to celebrate Pi Day!